MicrosoftDocs/well-architected/well-architected/architect-role/architecture-design-specification.md

 ---
 title: Workload architecture design specification
 description: Learn about the benefits of creating an architecture design specification for a workload.
-The specification describes design choices and is accompanied by diagrams.
+The specification describes design choices through words and diagrams.
 author: ckittel
 ms.author: chkittel
 ms.date: 07/25/2024